-In today’s mailbag we will take a look at Katie’s student debt problem.
+In today’s mailbag, we will take a look at Katie’s student debt problem.
 Katie co-signed some student loans for her daughter to attend college.
-The loans were originally with Sallie Mae, went to Navient, and now Katie is being told that the loans will not qualify for Public Service Loan Forgiveness.
-She wants to know what she can do to fix this situation.
+The loans were originally with Sallie Mae, went to Navient, and Katie learned that the loans would not qualify for Public Service Loan Forgiveness.
+She wants to know if she can convert private student loans into an eligible federal loan.
 If you have a question for the Sherpa, feel free to ask us!

 Dear Loan Sherpa,

-I am a co-signer of my daughter’s student loans that we took out about a decade ago (she has a PhD now, at least), and originally they were Sallie Mae.
-Then they were sold to Navient, I guess.
-We had always assumed they were eligible for forgiveness for working in certain sectors — public loan forgiveness, I guess it is called, but now we are told Navient loans are private and therefore not eligible.
-Is there anything that can be done to convert them?
+I am a co-signer of my daughter’s student loans that we took out about a decade ago (she has a Ph.D. now, at least), and initially, they were Sallie Mae.
+Then they went to Navient, I guess.
+We had always assumed they were eligible for forgiveness for working in certain sectors — public loan forgiveness, I guess it is called.
+However, we were told that Navient loans are private, and therefore not eligible.
+Is there any way to convert them?

 Thanks for any advice here!